JensCoetsiers/BP-proef/notes/lit-studie.md

 dictate, edit and review their work using voice commands as well as typing.
 The use of such systems is intended not only to improve the quality and quantity of students’ communication of thoughts and ideas on to a screen, but also to transfer this improvement to writing on paper.

+### Applications in Healthcare:

+The article highlights that speech-to-text conversion technology offers significant benefits in the healthcare sector.
+It emphasizes that this technology can reduce the time and cost of recording information in medical records.
+Challenges in Medical Documentation:

+The article discusses the limitations of traditional written documentation in healthcare, including issues like improper registration of data, illegibility, and invalid data.
+These limitations compromise the quality of medical records and can have serious consequences, such as documentation errors leading to patient harm.
+Speech Recognition Technology's Role:

+Speech recognition technology, as discussed in the article, addresses these challenges by providing an alternative means of documenting patient data.
+It allows healthcare providers, including doctors, to communicate with computer systems easily, reducing the need for manual transcription.
+Efficiency and Cost-Effectiveness:

+The article emphasizes that speech recognition technology can significantly reduce the time needed to complete medical records, leading to improved productivity and reduced documentation costs.
+This has a positive impact on healthcare services' efficiency and the quality of patient care.
+Acceptance and Challenges:

+The article also acknowledges that there are challenges to the implementation of speech recognition technology in healthcare.
+Acceptance by healthcare providers, especially doctors, can be a potential barrier.
+Additionally, environmental factors, such as noise pollution, can affect the quality of sound recordings.
+Future Prospects:

+The article suggests that speech recognition algorithms and clinical vocabulary are expected to improve in the future, allowing the technology to understand natural languages better and make dictation more structured and efficient.
+Incorporating these points into your literature study will provide insights into the application of speech recognition technology in healthcare, its benefits, and the challenges it faces.
+This can be a valuable addition to your research paper's discussion on STT technology's impact on healthcare.